wearwolf/FloppyImageRectifier/Docs/SCP.md

 Empty tracks have a value of 0x00000000

 Even tracks are from side 0 and odd tracks are from side 1.
-If only one side is read then tracks from other side should all be null.
+If only one side is read then tracks from the other side should all be null.

 ## Tracks